Excel VBA to Find Matching Value in Column: 8 Examples

 Overview of Utilizing Match Function to Find Multiple Matching Values in Column

-• First, you will give the Order Id in the H column and select the I column for Model.
+• Give the Order Id in the H column and select the I column for Model.

-• Now you have to create a module and write the following code.
+• Create a module and write the following code.

 Code for Utilizing Match Function to Find Multiple Matching Values in Column